typedb/typedb-docs/README.md

 - With rare exceptions, the consistent tense used should be the present tense. (eg: _It returns_ as opposed to _It will return_).
 - In most cases, the consistent pronoun is `we`.
 In special cases, `you` may better convey the message.
 Never use `I`.
-- When speaking of the characteristics or capabilities of Grakn and Graql or any of their components, the subject pronoun, if used, should be within the terminology, as opposed to `we`. (eg: _Graql_ has three types of statements, as opposed to _We_ have three types of statements)
+- When speaking of the characteristics or capabilities of TypeDB and TypeQL or any of their components, the subject pronoun, if used, should be within the terminology, as opposed to `we`. (eg: _Graql_ has three types of statements, as opposed to _We_ have three types of statements)

 **Lists (Bullet points)**
 - When the list item completes the unfinished sentence before the list, end the list item with a period and start each item in lowercase.